 Please note: Students receiving financial aid and scholarships should consult with a Financial Aid Advisor to discuss conditions relating to a change in major.

-Students may be exempt from all or part of the COMPASS placement exam if they submit an acceptable type of placement or transfer courses.
-The Advising Center or your major advisor will help determine which COMPASS test sections you will need to take.
+Students may be exempt from one or both placements (ALEKS/WriteClass), if they submit an acceptable alternative.
+The Advising Center or your major advisor will help determine if you meet placement by other means such as transfer credit and/or other placement tests like (ACT/ SAT).

-Placement test scores will be considered valid if they have been taken within three years from the date of course enrollment.
+Placement scores will be considered valid if they have been taken within three years from the date of original testing.